python-jsonschema/jsonschema/docs/errors.rst

         instance and one is in the set of weak validator names, the other error will take priority.
-By default, :validator:`anyOf` and :validator:`oneOf` are considered weak validators and will be superceded by other same-level validation errors.
+By default, :validator:`anyOf` and :validator:`oneOf` are considered weak validators and will be superseded by other same-level validation errors.
     :argument set strong: a collection of validator names to consider to be "strong"